rohit-727/pixabay-img-api/README.md

 # Endpoint
 ## `/:query`
 This is the only endpoint for the API, the domain followed by the query for the image.
+Returns a:
-Returns a 200 with the image if successful,
+- `200` with the image if successful,
-          404: Image not found if a relevant image isn't available on Pixabay or a 500 status in case of any other server-side errors.
+- `404`: Image not found if a relevant image isn't available on Pixabay
+- or a `500` status in case of any other server-side errors.

 # Demo and Screenshots